-Having a small home is trendy these days, and small houses can be good for practical reasons too.
+Having a small home is trendy these days, and small houses can be good for practical reasons, too.
 Still, having small rooms in your home presents a challenge when decorating.
 Try these small-house decorating secrets from experts at Floor Coverings International Jupiter to visually enlarge your living space:

 - Rooms may look larger with big furniture.
-It may seem illogical, but larger furnishings, with clean lines and plenty of open space between them, can make your rooms look more expansive.
+It may seem illogical, but larger furnishings, with clean lines and plenty of open space between them can make your rooms look more expansive.

 - Clutter works against you.
 Storage can be a challenge in a small living space, but try to contain belongings attractively.
-Use attractive boxes or baskets for coffee-table clutter.
+Use decorative boxes or baskets for coffee-table clutter.
 Put items in drawers if you need them handy, instead of leaving them in view.

 - Create built-ins.
 If your home didn’t come with built-in shelving or cabinets, you can fake the built-in look by painting a bookshelf to match the wall — or use a different shade of your wall color, for a high-end designer look.

 - Use combo furniture.
 Use an ottoman (with hidden storage) as a coffee table.
 You’ll get more bang for your living space buck.